google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 ![center](res/tanh.png)

 <!--
-Similar to sigmoid, the hyperbolic tanget, [tanh](https://www.tensorflow.org/api_docs/python/tf/keras/activations/tanh) is a non-linear activation function that can be used in your models.
-The biggest difference between sigmod and tanh is that tanh has an output range of $(-1.0, 1.0)$.
+Similar to sigmoid, the hyperbolic tangent, [tanh](https://www.tensorflow.org/api_docs/python/tf/keras/activations/tanh) is a non-linear activation function that can be used in your models.
+The biggest difference between sigmoid and tanh is that tanh has an output range of $(-1.0, 1.0)$.

 Image Details:
 * [tanh.png](https://opensource.google/docs/copyright/): Copyright Google